EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

-The analysis of the annual financial data reveals several notable trends in economic profit, sales revenues, and economic profit margin over the five-year period.
+The financial data reveals notable fluctuations in economic profit, revenues, and economic profit margins over the five-year period ending December 31, 2024.

 - Economic Profit